corknine/corknine.github.com/pipeline-docs/docs-pipeline.md

 Sky Pilot
 -----------------

-Like the other integrations, the Pipeline theme will detect when SKy Pilot is installed and install the necessary snippets to your site.
+Like the other integrations, the Pipeline theme will detect when Sky Pilot is installed and install the necessary snippets to your site.
 There is no need to use a special product template for Sky Pilot.

 [Install Sky Pilot >](https://apps.shopify.com/sky-pilot)